 Reading the future for your favorite NHL team isn’t easy.
 But that’s what makes NHL futures so much fun.
 These bets offer hockey fans a good sweat throughout the whole season.

 When making an NHL futures wager, you’re betting on an outcome to be determined later in the season.
 Since it’s the furthest away and hardest to pick, the most money in NHL futures betting goes toward who will win the Stanley Cup title.

-A $100 bet on the Lightning would have paid a bettor $750 if Tampa Bay finished as the NHL champion.
-A wager on the Winnipeg Jets at +2800 would have paid a bettor 28-1, a return of $2,800 on a $100 bet.
+If the Tampa Bay Lightning are the odds-on favorite to win the Cup before the season and NJ sportsbooks have the odds for the team to win the Cup at +750 or 7.5/1, then a $100 bet on the Lightning would pay a bettor $750 if Tampa Bay finishes as the NHL champion.
+A wager on the Winnipeg Jets at +2800 would pay a bettor 28-1, a return of $2,800 on a $100 bet.

-Despite going into the playoffs as a favorite, the Lightning was bounced in the first round, which left many bettors disappointed.
+Despite going into the playoffs as a favorite, the Lightning could get bounced in the first round, which would leave many bettors disappointed.
 But that’s the fun in futures wagering – some unexpected teams might surprise you and pay out in nice dividends.

 You will find many more NHL futures opportunities beyond the Stanley Cup.
 That includes odds on some of the following:

 NHL bettors and fans can follow the action on television and online.
-National games of interest are regularly played on the NBC Sports Channel and the NHL Network.
+National games of interest are regularly played on the ESPN, TNT and the NHL Network.

 Those looking to stream games online can head to NHL.com and purchase an NHL.tv plan to watch their favorite teams.
 Plans run $144.95 for the entire NHL season or $24.99 per month.

 Some streaming services also carry regional sports channels showing NHL games.
 Some of those include Fubo TV, which carries the MSG Channel.